Applicasa/Sample-App-iOS/README.md

 All customization of IAP items, Promotions, Virtual Currencies, Virtual Goods, and custom data are handled via the Applicsa web console.
 [Sign up for a private beta account](http://applicasa.com/#Register) to experience more.

 <img src="https://raw.github.com/Applicasa/egg/stable/readme_imgs/web-console.png"/>

-### Making Test IAP Purchases

-Because this is a sandboxed app, you must use a test account to make IAP purchases (for virtual currencies).
-We have created a test user that can be used with the app as-is.
-The credentials are:

-* username: eggtest@applicasa.com
-* password: EggTest1

 ### A Word on Branches